• Store

 It’s ideal to aim for a balance of projects at different levels.
 This would include challenging projects that might stretch you a bit and perhaps include aspirational pieces that you’ve always wanted to play.
 However, it’s important to learn others that are easier, offering more immediate gratification and the opportunity to assimilate what you can already do.

-You will also find many ideas and resources for the piano repertoire in our library and if you’re embarking upon a new piece, we have several other initiatives to support you along the way here.
+You will also find many ideas and resources for the piano repertoire in our library and our Pieces to Play series.

 Related Posts